 4. How To Get There

 The most popular route starts from the town of Uyuni.
 You can reach Uyuni and book tours and day trips in the town’s Plaza Arce.
 Uyuni is easily accessible via flight, train, or bus.
 The flight from La Paz can take about an hour and costs around USD 130.
 Taking a bus from La Paz can be time-consuming as it takes around 10 hours to reach Uyuni, but it’s cheaper at about USD 30-40.
 You can take an overnight bus using services like Trans Omar and Todo Turismo.

 People also visit the salt flats of Bolivia from Tupiza.
 If you are coming from Argentina, this is your best option.
 There are tour companies that offer packages with four-day tours of Tupiza, saving the Bolivian salt flats for the last day.
-There are trains from Tupiza and Oruro to Uyuni with affordable prices, so check their timings and book accordingly.
+There are trains from Tupiza and Oruro to Uyuni at affordable prices, so check their timings and book accordingly.
 Three-day tours from San Pedro de Atacama, Chile are also available.
-Sometimes, travellers are dropped till the border town and Bolivian agencies transport you to the Salar de Uyuni.
+Sometimes, travellers are dropped to the border town and Bolivian agencies transport them to the Salar de Uyuni.

 5. The Weather At The Salt Flats Of Bolivia